nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/04_designing/08_template_params.md

 # Template Params

-All DSBench YAML formats support a parameter macro format that applies before YAML processing starts.
+All nosqlbench YAML formats support a parameter macro format that applies before YAML processing starts.
 It is a basic macro facility that allows named anchors to be placed in the document as a whole:

 ```text
 <<varname:defaultval>>